ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.1.8 (2020-08-02)
 * (sbormann) Enhanced rendering of color-lights with alternative colorspace.
 * (sbormann) Added rounded corners to iframe.
-* (sbormann) Added sans-serif as standard font-family to iframe (may overwrite your settings - you can overwrite this by marking your own font-family css with '!important').
+* (sbormann) Added sans-serif as standard font-family to iframe (may overwrite your settings - you can overwrite this by marking your own font-family css with `!important`).
 * (sbormann) Added sentry plugin.

 ### 1.1.7 (2020-07-28)
 * (sbormann) Improved long press and forced touch handling.
-* (sbormann) Added URL-Parameters returnAfterTimeDestiationView and returnAfterTimeTreshold.
+* (sbormann) Added URL-Parameters `returnAfterTimeDestinationView` and `returnAfterTimeThreshold`.

 ### 1.1.6 (2020-07-24)
 * (sbormann) Added some roles to recognize water and fire sensors more reliable.